Dannyzen/sailthru-data-challenge/README.md

 <h3>Data</h3>
 The data can be located here: http://tinyurl.com/sailthru-hackathon

-In a JSON serializable format.
+The data is gziped.
+When you extract it you will find a serialized JSON file.

 <h3>Extracting the Data and Importing into Mongo</h3>